 The design team at Miller Bonded has been designing in 3D for more than 15 years, drastically improving the construction process by providing fully coordinated shop drawings of the highest quality.

-Miller Bonded strives to always be at the forefront of the technological advancements within the mechanical and electrical industries.
+Miller Bonded strives to always be at the forefront of the technological advancements within the mechanical industry.
 Every project is detailed in 3D by each respective trade and then coordinated with the structural and architectural elements, as well as the other various trades.
 This coordination effort is completed prior to fabrication and installation to identify conflicts before they have the opportunity to manifest in the field.
-The fully coordinated shop drawings are transmitted to all necessary parties for installation of the duct, plumbing, mechanical piping, and electrical systems.
+The fully coordinated shop drawings are transmitted to all necessary parties for installation of the duct, plumbing and mechanical piping.
 In-house, upon completion of the detailing effort, the ductwork and fittings are transmitted electronically to the shop, from the CAD files, for direct download to the fabrication equipment.
 Throughout the construction of the project Miller Bonded’s detailing department builds 3D virtual models, identifying potential setbacks before construction begins and helping to maintain a strong line of communication with all construction partners through project completion.

 BIM – Building Information Modeling